 Noise is quite a common challenge that we all come across especially when working in low light conditions and high ISO.
-It also creeps into our images when we set our ISO to a higher value in proper daylight for working with faster shutter speed.
+It also creeps into our images when we set our ISO to a higher value in proper daylight for working with a faster shutter speed.
 Camera brands boast a lot about how their new camera performs better at higher ISO – and the performance is better, yet marginally.
-But, a noise-free image is still far fetched.
-Maybe, getting an image that is noise-free isn’t even possible due to the technical limitations.
+But, a noise-free image is still a far-fetched fantasy.
+Maybe, getting an image that is noise-free isn’t even possible due to technical limitations.

 Topaz DeNoise AI overview